acbouzas/Amazon-Scraper/README.md

 # Amazon-Scraper
-Scrape Amazon's products, prices and ratings by using this scraper
+Scrape Amazon's products details by using this scraper! :muscle:

-This Python project is a web scraper designed to fetch product data from Yahoo Finance.
-By default, it extracts the top ten tickers from NASDAQ's index, but you can edit the Python project in order to choose the specific tickers you need.
-The scraper gathers information such as the ticker symbol, current stock price, change in price, and percentage change in price.
-It output's a CSV file containing the mentioned information.
+It gathers data such as product description, price, rating, and product links.
+To scrape the desired product's info, simply modify the 'search_term' variable and execute the script.
+The scraper will generate a CSV file containing all the aforementioned details tailored to your search term (product).

 The project utilizes Beautiful Soup for HTML parsing, Selenium for web automation, and Pandas for data manipulation.